 Try looking online (or ask at your local library or archive) for maps and photographs of the street in the past.
 You may even be able to look at Trade Directories (old versions of Phone Books) to see what businesses or homes were at those addresses in the past.
-The Related Links at the bottom of the page might help you.

 - Are the original buildings still standing?
 Or has something new been built in their place?

 - Is it still a business or is it now a home or something else?

 - What shops surround the M&S store on Argyle Street now?
 What about in the past?